 My fussy eater was not only now eating vegetables but she even had vegetable eating competition with the other sibling as to who would pick and eat as many vegetables with the chop sticks.

 Introduce new foods slowly as this will allow your child to get to used to the new tastes.
 If you introduce new food too fast your child is likely to refuse to try some of the food.

-7. Serve Your Meals At The Same Everyday.
+7. Serve Your Meals At The Same Time Every day.

 8. Make Vegetables Interesting.

-Cut your vegetables in an interesting ways.
-Invest in a vegetable cutter or a spiralizer, kids love shapes so buy cutting your vegetable in a different shapes you make the vegetable interesting, they might actually eat the vegetable.
+Cut your vegetables in different interesting ways.
+Invest in a vegetable cutter or a spiralizer, kids love shapes so by cutting your vegetable in different shapes you make the vegetable interesting, they might actually eat the vegetable.